Afterpay on iPhone and Mac: Splitting Big Tech Buys Into Four

 Getting Afterpay running on your iPhone and Mac

-Afterpay is built first and foremost for the iPhone, and that is where the experience shines.
-Grab it from the App Store, open it, and sign up with your email, phone number, and a debit or credit card.
-The app runs a soft check that does not touch your credit score, and in our testing approval took under a minute.
-You start with a modest spending limit and it climbs as you pay things off reliably.
+Setup on the iPhone takes a couple of minutes.
+Grab the app from the App Store, open it, and sign up with your email, phone number, and a debit or credit card.
+The app runs a soft eligibility check that does not put a hard pull on your credit, and in my testing the decision came back in under a minute.
+You start with a modest spending limit, and it climbs over time as you pay things off on schedule.
+Expect to verify your identity and link a real funding card before your first purchase clears.

-On a Mac the story is a little different.
-There is no native Mac app in the App Store, so I use Afterpay one of two ways on the desktop.
-Either I shop through Safari at afterpay.com and log into my account there, or I pick Afterpay as the payment method at checkout on a retailer's site.
-Both work smoothly on macOS.
-My honest tip: set the app up on your iPhone first, because the phone is where you confirm payments, tap through Face ID, and get the push reminders.
-The Mac is great for browsing the bigger catalog on a real screen, then you finish the order with your phone in hand.
+On a Mac the flow is split across two devices.
+You can shop through Safari or any browser at afterpay.com and sign into your account there, or pick Afterpay as the payment method at checkout on a retailer's own website.
+Both work fine on macOS.
+My honest tip: set up the account on your iPhone first, because the phone is where you confirm payments, tap through Face ID, manage your schedule, and receive the reminders.
+The Mac is good for browsing a big catalog on a real screen, then you finish the order with your phone in hand.
+If you shop mostly at a desk, the lack of a desktop app is a genuine friction point.

 The features that actually matter

-After a year of regular use, these are the parts of Afterpay I lean on most:
+After a stretch of regular use, these are the parts of Afterpay I lean on most.

-- The four payment split.
-Pay 25 percent today, then three more chunks every two weeks.
-For a 1,200 dollar iMac that is four payments of 300, which feels far gentler on a single paycheck.
+- Pay in 4.
+Pay 25 percent today, then three more equal chunks every two weeks, which works out to roughly six weeks end to end.
+For a 1,200 dollar iMac that is four payments of 300, far gentler on a single paycheck.
+No interest if every payment lands on time.

 - The in app shop directory.
-The app lists thousands of stores that take Afterpay, so I often start there to see who is offering a deal before I commit.
+The app lists thousands of stores that take Afterpay, plus some app exclusive brands and deals, so I start there to see who is running an offer before I commit.

 - Clear payment scheduling.
-The home screen shows exactly what is due and when, which keeps me from being blindsided.
+The home screen and the My Afterpay tab show exactly what is due and when, which keeps me from getting blindsided.
+You can also delay a payment date up to three times a year from that tab if money is tight one fortnight.

 None of this is buried behind menus.
-The interface is genuinely one of the cleaner finance apps I have tested.
+The interface is one of the cleaner finance apps I have used.

 Practical tips from real purchases

 A few habits made Afterpay work in my favor rather than against me.
-First, I always link a debit card, not a credit card.
+First, on Pay in 4 I link a debit card, not a credit card.
 Funding an installment plan with a credit card means you can rack up interest on the credit side, which quietly defeats the whole point of paying nothing extra.
+If you are using Pay Monthly, the math is different anyway, since that product may charge interest on its own.

 The limits and downsides to know

 Afterpay is not magic, and a few things genuinely annoy me.
 Your starting limit is low, so do not expect to walk in and finance a top spec iMac on day one.
 It takes a stretch of on time payments before the ceiling rises enough for a major purchase.
-The lack of a true Mac app also stings if you do most of your shopping at a desk, since you are bouncing between the website and your phone.
+The lack of a true Mac app also stings if you shop at a desk, since you bounce between the website and your phone to finish an order.

 Good alternatives worth comparing